 The Mississaugas of the New Credit First Nation provided a letter in early 2016 stating an interest in the project.
 A meeting was held on May 5, 2016 at the Mississaugas of the New Credit First Nation reserve.
 Members of the project team provided a presentation about the Gardiner East EA and answered questions about the project.
 A number of project related materials (e.g. maps and presentation handouts) were provided and a commitment was made to provide the Mississaugas of the New Credit First Nation with a copy of the draft EA for their review.
-The draft EA was sent to the Mississaugas of the New Credit First Nation on July 29, 2016.
+It was noted that the Mississaugas of the New Credit are generally concerned with projects in their traditional territory, particularly projects near waterways.
+A summary of the meeting is contained in Appendix B, Record of Consultation.
+The draft EA Report was sent to the Mississaugas of the New Credit First Nation on July 29, 2016.
 Despite numerous follow-up attempts to confirm an interest in submitting comments about the draft EA, comments were not provided.